chrisalexander/blog/_posts/2010-04-27-why-the-nexus-one-is-the-best-phone-ever-made-and-will-be-for-some-time.md

 {% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2010/02/nexus14.jpg" %}

-<br> I've already partially covered why Android is quite easily the best mobile phone OS currently available (in its 2.1 incarnation at least).
+I've already partially covered why Android is quite easily the best mobile phone OS currently available (in its 2.1 incarnation at least).
 I'm going to take it as read that everyone accepts this (and anyone who disagrees clearly hasn't used an Android 2.1 phone for longer than 30 seconds), and move on to a slightly lesser-known (but none the less contentious, I should imagine) point about why, specifically, the Nexus One is the best of the best.

 Last Tuesday night, I got an over-the-air update (thanks to [Engadget for the heads-up](http://www.engadget.com/2010/04/21/google-maps-navigation-4-1-1-beta-now-working-on-uk-androids/) on that) that enabled what's been called "turn by turn navigation" in the Google Maps app on my phone.
 This was activated on all Android devices in the UK using Android version 1.6 and above.
 Basically, it has turned any of these phones into a free, satellite-photo, traffic condition reporting satellite navigation device; bye bye, TomTom!